Geeksltd/MSharp.Docs/how-to/formModules/addingFileUploadField.md

 ## Problem

-Sometimes you will want your user to be able to upload a file to be saved in the database of the application.
+Sometimes you will want your user to be able to upload a file to be saved on the server where the application is running.
 A good example of this is if they want to be able to change their logo in the application.

 ## Implementation